 Coratina, Conicabra, Koroneiki, Moraiolo, and Picual olive varieties contain the most polyphenols.
 (34)

-Is Your Olive Oil a Fake?
+Is Your Olive Oil the “Real Deal”?

 Investigative journalist Tom Mueller blew the lid off the fake olive oil industry in his book Extra Virginity: The Sublime and Scandalous World of Olive Oil.